TeamLapen/Werewolves/docs/wiki/troubleshooting.md

 ### Epic Fight Mod - Play Werewolf Model is not shown
 Epic Fight Mod cancels any rendering of something else than the original player model

+### Parcool Mod - Crash on 3rd person animations
+When rendering the werewolf model in 3rd person the game crashes

 ### java.lang.IncompatibleClassChangeError:
 `java.lang.IncompatibleClassChangeError: class de.teamlapen.werewolves.client.model.geom.InvisibleModelPart`
 this error is not caused by Werewolves.
-It is a bug in Forge this is shown as error instead of the original error.
-To see the correct error search for the `IncompatibleClassChangeError` in the debug.log file and take a look above.
+It is only a bug in Forge why this is shown.
+To find the actual error you need to take a look at the `debug.log` found in your logs folder.
+Just search for `IncompatibleClassChangeError` and look above the error to find the real cause.
+If you are using the curseforge client and do not find a `debug.log` file make sure to enable the logging in the Minecraft setting

 ## Crash-report - If your game crashes we do NEED a crash-report
 If the issue is not know we can not help you when we do not know that happened.
 We __NEED__ the crash-report to determine what crashed.
 If you do not provide one we __WILL__ ask for it.